oasis-tcs/ubl-2.3-artefacts/README.md

 The build process in this repository creates the suite of artefacts to be included with the hub document in the creation of the UBL 2.3 deliveries.
+The build process is triggered on every commit.

 ## Contributions